t-katsumura/chainist/README.md

 ## Basic Usage

+Create a new chain.
-create new chain. http handlers can be added at this time.
+Http handlers or middleware can be added this time.

 ```go
 chain := chainist.NewChain()